Taxes and e-Residency in 2025

 First of all, regardless of your e-Residency status, you must always pay personal tax in the country in which you are a tax resident.
 It is very important to understand the difference between e-Resident and residency – the first one is a digital status, the second one a physical residency with residential benefits and obligations.
 E-Residency does not necessarily mean you are an Estonian tax resident as an individual.

-An individual is a tax resident in Estonia if
+You are considered a tax resident in Estonia if:

 Generally, residents are taxed on their worldwide income in their state of residence.
 This means that the country where you submit your annual personal income tax returns requires you to tax income you have earned from everywhere else in the world.
 Generally, there are also both domestic as well as international measures in place to avoid double taxation if this income has already been subject to tax in the country where you received it from.